coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 ### NAMES
-variable names - _, A-Z, a-z and 0-9 - must start with either a letter or _. \
+- value names - _, A-Z, a-z and 0-9 - must start with either a letter or _
-function names - _, A-Z, a-z, 0-9, <, >, !, =, #, @, $, %, ^, &, *, +, /, -, |, ~, ' and ? - may not start with a number
+- function / block names - _, A-Z, a-z, 0-9, <, >, !, =, #, @, $, %, ^, &, *, +, /, -, |, ~, ' and ? - may not start
+  with a number nor a * \
+- agent names - start with a * followed by _, A-Z, a-z and 0-9

-function names can be interspersed with :, for example ifTrue:ifFalse:, which can be used with a Smalltalk style pipeline. \
+Function names can be interspersed with :, for example ifTrue:ifFalse:, which can be used with a Smalltalk style pipeline.
-we will probably allow variable names to have the non-alphanumeric characters but not certain yet.

 ### PHRASES

-A phrase is sequence of literals, names and function calls that returns a value.
+A phrase is left to right sequence of literals (values, functions and blocks), names and calls that returns a value.
 Given:
 ```
 n0, n1, n2, n2      - four nullary functions with 0, 1, 2 and 3 arguments
 u1, u2, u3          - three unary functions